 All children need a safe environment and caring adults to thrive.
 Youth Services is statutorily charged with the responsibility to make a reasonable effort to prevent placement of youth outside the home.
 A thorough Youth Services assessment with detailed documentation is integral to that responsibility.
-An in-depth interview and completed assessment will help the family and social worker assess the presence and level of risk and Behavioral Control Influences which could affect the safety of the youth, the youth's family, or the community.
-The process assures that the parent(s) and or caregiver(s) understands Youth Services' role in providing services to address issues relating to troubled youth.
+An in-depth interview and completed assessment will help the family and social worker assess the presence and level of risk of behavioral control influences which could affect the safety of the youth, the youth's family, or the community.
+The process assures that the parent(s) and/or caregiver(s) understands Youth Services' role in providing services to address issues relating to troubled youth.

-If any Behavioral Control Influences are present, the worker must develop an In-Home Behavioral Control Plan to bring stability back to the family.
+If any behavioral control influences are present, the worker must develop an In-Home Behavioral Control Plan to bring stability back to the family.
+Commented [HES9]: The vertical measures on the chart list \$0M twice.

-In some cases, the worker will identify Behavioral Control Influences, which when taken together with the conditions in the home preclude development of an In-Home Behavioral Control Plan.
+In some cases, the worker will identify behavioral control influences, which when taken together with the conditions in the home preclude development of an In-Home Behavioral Control Plan.
 The reasons that an In-Home Plan will not be feasible will vary from case to case.
 In some instances, either the parent(s) or the youth may not agree to cooperate with the plan.
 In other instances, the home may be chaotic and the level of strife between the family members prevents the use of an In-Home Plan.

 In some instances, it may be advisable for Youth Services to insist the family make arrangements for the youth to stay with friends, family or even an Emergency Shelter for a period of time until the home situation is calm enough for the implementation of an In-Home Behavioral Control Plan.
 Removal from one's home is a traumatic event, but out-of-home care placements and social services can help ease the transition for children and families.
-The Youth Services worker will discuss the arrangements with the family, the child and the alternate caretakers so that everyone is clear about their responsibilities, the conditions surrounding these arrangements including time frames, and the conditions under which the arrangement will end and the youth returned home.
+The Youth Services worker will discuss the arrangements with the family, the child and the alternate caretakers so that everyone is clear about their responsibilities, the conditions surrounding these arrangements including time frames, and the conditions under which the arrangement will end and the youth will return home.